UPPMAX/HPC-python/docs/day1/interactive.rst

    You have:

-   - seen how to use a compute node interactively, which differs between HPC2N and UPPMAX
+   - seen how to use a compute node interactively, which differs between HPC2N, UPPMAX, LUNARC, and NSC (particularly between HPC2N and the others)
    - checked if we are in an interactive session
    - checked if we have booked the right number of cores
-   - run Python scripts in an interactive session, which differs between HPC2N and UPPMAX
+   - run Python scripts in an interactive session, which differs between HPC2N and the others
    - seen that not all Python scripts can be run interactively on multiples cores
    - exited an interactive session